folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   Inventory records are created.
 If **Create inventory** on the purchase order line is set to “Instance/holdings/item”, an item is created with an item status of “On order.”
 For more information about item status see [Platform essentials > Item Status](< ref “/platform_essentials_items_status.md” >).Inventory records are not created if **Create inventory** on the order line is set to None.
 For more information about **Create inventory**, see the [E-resources details](#e-resources-details) and [Physical details](#physical-resource-details) sections below.
 *   Date ordered is set to today’s date.
 *   Approval date is set to today’s date if the order hasn’t already been approved by a user.
+*   If possible duplicates are found, based on title and product ID values, a modal displays with a list of possible duplicate orders.
+Select continue or cancel.
+This duplicate check can be disabled in Settings.
+See [Settings > Orders > Opening purchase orders]({{< ref "/settings_orders.md#settings--orders--opening-purchase-orders" >}}).
 *   Order lines cannot be added after the order is opened unless you [unopen](#unopening-an-order) the order.
 *   Fields such as Order type, Title, Acquisition method, and Order format are not editable once an order is opened.
 The order would need to be unopened to edit those fields.
 For more information, see [Unopening an order](#unopening-an-order).